 Lucy Raverat was born in Cambridge in 1948 into an academic and bohemian family.
-Her father was a don at Trinity College, Cambridge, her mother Sophie, the daughter of Gwen Raverat, painter, wood engraver and author of the classic PERIOD PIECE: A CAMBRIDGE CHILDHOOD.
+Her father was a don at Trinity College, Cambridge, her mother Sophie, the daughter of Gwen Raverat, painter, wood engraver and author of the classic Period Piece: A Cambridge Childhood.
 Gwen, granddaughter of Charles Darwin, married the French painter Jacques Raverat, and Lucy’s mother and her sister spent their early childhood in St. Paul de Vence.
-Among their circle were André Gide, Rupert Brooke, Samuel Spencer, Eric Gill and Leonard and Virginia Woolf, who stayed with them in France and with whom Jacques Raverat conducted an extended correspondence (VIRGINIA WOOLF AND THE RAVERATS, London 2004).
+Among their circle were André Gide, Rupert Brooke, Samuel Spencer, Eric Gill and Leonard and Virginia Woolf, who stayed with them in France and with whom Jacques Raverat conducted an extended correspondence (Virginia Woolf and the Raverats, London 2004).
 This Bloomsbury connection, along with a deep sense of a family community engendered by the large Darwin clan, has sustained itself into Lucy’s generation.
-‘Painting,’ Lucy recalls, ‘was what grown-ups did and an entirely normal way of passing one’s time.’

 In the 1960s Lucy Raverat studied briefly at Hornsey College of Art, then travelled to India, returning to live for some three years in an isolated cottage on the moors near Lancaster.
 Now married and with children already, she was able to make painting her main pursuit once more.
 With the encouragement of Richard Demarco in Edinburgh she participated in several exhibitions, before moving in the early 1990s to live in southern France.
 Represented by Francis Kyle Gallery since 2001, Lucy Raverat has participated in many of the gallery’s theme exhibitions, including Roma (2003), Lair of The Leopard: Twenty artists go in search of Lampedusa’s Sicily (2005), Родина: Contemporary painters from the West winter in Russia (2008) and This twittering world: Contemporary painters celebrate TS Eliot’s Four Quartets (2011).
-One-person exhibitions with Francis Kyle Gallery 2003, 2005, 2007, 2009 and 2012.
+A sequence of large-scale paintings by Lucy Raverat shown at the University, Montpellier in the international festival, L’Artiste (2014).
+One-person exhibitions with Francis Kyle Gallery 2003, 2005, 2007, 2009, 2012 and 2014.

 © Francis Kyle Gallery.
 All Rights Reserved